TIL: `steampipe`

 components.

-We will still have the create component line, the end component line, and the
+We will still have the create component line, the end component line, and the invocation line, as if we only define the component and not use it, it's content will not show up in the page.
+So three lines.

 What I have shown is also currently not possible as a component can not be

-case), so we have to move the component definition before or after `ds.page`
+case), so we have to move the component definition before or after ds.page

 invocation.
 This problem will also go with time.

--- import: fastn.io/hello-world
+-- import:

--- ds.page: my new page
+-- ds.page:

 -- hello-world.the-section:

--- end: ds.page
+-- end:

 This is not that bad.
 Just two lines.
 But this too has a bit of a problem, what

-if we move the definition of `the-section` to another document?
+to another document?
 It's not a big

 problem, but this is very common referencing problem, referencing different